Ready, Set, Grow!

 The program is provided free of charge, but is limited based on the number of volunteers available.
 The kick-off for the Ready, Set, Grow! season begins in early January.
 An informational letter and registration form is forwarded by the FCPS Science Coordinator from our county Extension Agency to fourth grade lead teachers while the RSG chair sends an email to all private schools, 4-H and home school groups on the contact list.
 Schools and organizations are notified in February by the RSG chair confirming or regretting their participation for the season.

-Registration for the 2017 Ready Set Grow Program is now open.
 The Ready, Set Grow project is available to interested public and private fourth grade classrooms, 4-H clubs and Home School Groups in Fairfax County with children age 8-11 at no charge.
 The two (2) hour uninterrupted presentation is conducted by a team of two Master Gardener volunteers and includes information on the important role plants play in our lives and gives students the hands-on opportunity to plant vegetable and flower seeds.
-Registration forms can be downloaded from the links on the left, and must be sent in no later than January 27.
-All completed registration forms received will receive a confirmation email.
-Confirmation does not guarantee participation in the program.
-Participation is limited based on the number of volunteers available to support the requests received.

 Impact on our community

 Every year 80 to 100 classes representing over 2000 students from more than 20 schools participate in the RSG program.
 Dedicated volunteers from the Fairfax and Green Spring Master Gardeners make this possible.